deltacv/AprilTagDesktop/README.md

 <img src="https://github.com/deltacv/AprilTagDesktop/blob/main/doc/img_apriltag_eocvsim.png?raw=true" width="80%" height="80%"></img>

 # Supported platforms
-For now, the only supported platform consists of
+For now, the only supported platforms consist of

+  - Windows x86_64 (tested in Windows 10)
   - Linux x86_64 (tested in Ubuntu 20.04)

 We are working to support the rest of the platforms in the future.